- Installer command line parameters

 32-bit and 64-bit versions can be placed in the same directory, intermediate data and program settings in this case will remain be separate.

-Windows version for the program should be set to
+Better to set Windows version for the program to

 Windows XP otherwise some UI parts may be displayed incorrectly.

 If you see the error containing